Isomorphism Testing Parameterized by Genus and Beyond: Conclusion

 We presented an isomorphism test for graphs excluding $K_{3,h}$ as a minor running in time $2^{\CO(h^4 \log h)}n^{\CO(1)}$.
 For this, we provided a polynomial-time isomorphism algorithm for $(t,k)$-WL-bounded graphs and argued that graphs excluding $K_{3,h}$ as a minor can be decomposed into parts that are $(2,2)$-WL-bounded after individualizing a small number of vertices.

 Still, several questions remain open.
-Probably one of the most important questions in the area is whether isomorphism testing for graphs excluding $K_h$ as a minor is fixed-parameter tractable with parameter $h$.
-As graphs of bounded genus form an important subclass of graphs excluding $K_h$ as a minor, the techniques developed in this paper might also prove helpful in resolving this question.
+Maybe most notable, can isomorphism testing for graphs excluding $K_h$ as a minor be tested in time $f(h)n^{O(1)}$ for some \emph{computable} function $f$.
+As graphs of bounded genus form an important subclass of graphs excluding $K_h$ as a minor, the techniques developed in this paper may provide an alternative approach to this question compared to the algorithm from \cite{LokshtanovPPS22}.